convince-project/overview/docs/source/index.rst

 ACTIVE-PLAN and SIMULATE-PLAN are tools used for handling unknown anomalies.
 These tools are currently being developed.
 The input here is an anomalous state where the robot failed to perform an action, and the output is an anomaly-free state where the robot is now able to perform the action.
-ACTIVE-PLAN detects an anomaly through the use of `task and motion planning <https://arxiv.org/pdf/2304.08587>`__.
+Anomalies are detected using `SIT-AW <https:///github.com/convince-project/sit-aw>`__.
+`Explainable AI planning <https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9635890>`__ is used to generate explanations about our systems, and these explanations will guide the robot to understand what went wrong and which actions need to be applied to reach an anomaly-free state.
-`Failure Mode and Effects Analysis <https://iopscience.iop.org/article/10.1088/1757-899X/337/1/012033/pdf>`__ is used to store the anomalies we have encountered.
+`Failure Mode and Effects Analysis <https://iopscience.iop.org/article/10.1088/1757-899X/337/1/012033/pdf>`__ is used to store the unknown anomalies we have encountered, once we have recovered.
  This is fed into a Bayesian Network to calculate the Conditional Probability Tables using `PyAgrum <https://pypi.org/project/pyAgrum/>`__ to infer which solution SIMULATE-PLAN can use to resolve the anomalies.
-`Explainable AI planning <https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9635890>`__ is used to generate explanations about our systems, and these explanations will guide the robot to understand what went wrong and which actions need to be applied to reach an anomaly-free state.

 scan
 ----